vgteam/vg/README.md

 - *mod*: various transformations of the graph
 - *surject*: force graph alignments into a linear reference space
 - *msga*: construct a graph from an assembly of multiple sequences
+- *validate*: determine if graph is valid
+- *filter*: filter reads out of an alignment
+- *pileup*: pileup reads onto graph positions and edges
+- *call*: call graph positions from a pileup

 ## Implementation notes